openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 **Solution**:

-1. Create barbican *secret* resources for the certificate, key, and intermediate certificate chain.
-We will call these *cert1*, *key1*, and *intermediates1* respectively.
+1. Combine the individual cert/key/intermediates to a single PKCS12 file.
-2. Create a *secret container* resource combining all of the above.
-We will call this *tls_container1*.
+2. Create a barbican *secret* resource for the PKCS12 file.
+We will call this *tls_secret1*.
-3. Grant the *admin* user access to all the *secret* and *secret container* barbican resources above.
+3. Grant the *admin* user access to the *tls_secret1* barbican resource.
 4. Create load balancer *lb1* on subnet *public-subnet*.
 5. Create listener *listener1* as a TERMINATED_HTTPS listener referencing
-   *tls_container1* as its default TLS container.
+   *tls_secret1* as its default TLS container.
 6. Create pool *pool1* as *listener1*'s default pool.
 7. Add members 192.0.2.10 and 192.0.2.11 on *private-subnet* to *pool1*.
 8. Create listener *listener2* as an HTTP listener with *pool1* as its